brendanwallace/hotspot/figures/README.md

-Figures are produced in seaborn and matplotlib
+Figures are produced in seaborn and matplotlib.

 `settings.py`, `util.py` & `extinction.py` are shared files.

-Figures are produced by the corresponding `figure*.py` file and finalized in inkscape.
+Figures are produced by calling [a] function[s] from the corresponding `figure*.py` files in a notebook, and finalized in Inkscape.